If your labeling tool exported annotations in theCOCO

 model that needsTFRecord

 annotations, we’ve got you covered.
-You can convert those in 3 clicks with Roboflow.
+You can convert data between these formats for free in 3 clicks with Roboflow.

-Once your account has been created, click Create Dataset.
+Once your account has been created, click Create New Project.

 To learn how to create COCO JSON yourself from scratch, see our CVAT (object detection annotation tool) tutorial.

 After generating, you will be prompted to Export your dataset.
 You can choose to receive your dataset as a .zip file or a curl download link.
-You can also choose which format you would like to export.
 Choose

 Congratulations, you have successfully converted your dataset from